 PFLAG Bellevue/Eastside works with local school and public librarians so they can provide LGBTQ students a supportive, accepting space and appropriate books and resources.
-This page contains tips for creating inclusive libraries, followed by LGBTQ book lists.
+This page contains tips for creating inclusive libraries as well as LGBTQ book lists.

 If you have suggestions for books, resources, or ways to support LGBTQ students through libraries, please contact us.
 We also welcome to you to attend our monthly meetings, where we often feature guest speakers who address issues that impact LGBTQ youth.

 LGBTQ students are statistically more vulnerable to bullying, harassment, depression, and suicide, so access to supportive and educational materials can be both powerful and life-saving.
 Public and school libraries can provide LGBTQ students a safe place for exploration.
 Often youth who seek such resources need the assurance of privacy, as they might not feel ready or safe to come out to their families and peers.
 Here are some ways your library can support LGBTQ students:

 - Become familiar with the legal rights of students to have access to LGBTQ books.
 Consult this article from Lambda Legal for an excellent overview.

 - Include LGBTQ brochures and similar publications for display or in your library holdings to provide low-cost up-do-date information that students can easily and rapidly read.